What are the different ways sustained partnerships get started?

 Both sides of the partnership must invest time and effort in getting the collaboration to cohere.
-Most RPPs suggest that researchers spend much more time on the district’s turf—sitting in on meetings and visiting school buildings to understand the context in which decisions and interventions are happening.
-For their part, district partners can ease researchers’ access to data and key decision-makers, thereby speeding up the research process and ensuring that key messages are delivered to the right people.
-The Houston Educational Research Consortium also recommends investing in video-conferencing technology so that partners can hold more meetings, with partners joining by video when in-person meetings aren’t possible.
+Most RPPs suggest that researchers spend much more time on the practitioners’ turf—sitting in on meetings, visiting sites, and, sometimes, co-locating staff from the research side onsite.
+The latter, among other strategies, can ease researchers’ access to data and key decision makers, thereby speeding up the research process and ensuring that key messages are delivered to the right people.
+Some partnerships utilize video-conferencing technology so that partners can hold more meetings, with partners joining by video when in-person meetings aren’t possible.

 What challenges should multi-agency partnerships consider in the development of a partnership?

 In some systems, multi-agency partnerships are common.
 Child welfare systems often involve a lead public agency that contracts with several community-based agencies that are responsible for service implementation.
 Mental health and juvenile justice partnerships also often engage multiple youth-serving agencies, and agreements must be negotiated with each entity.